The dark dimension, proton decay, and the length of the M-theory interval: Estimates in the full 11d theory

-Crucially, depending on the value of the instanton number $Q$, the CY volume $V_X(x^{11})=V_X(1+QR_0\, x^{11})^2$ increases or decreases along the interval, with $Q=0$ being the case where we have a flat interval and the compact space is simply the product $X\times S^1/\mathbb{Z}_2$.\footnote{Along this paper we will focus on the case where the 4-form flux vanishes in the $S^1/\mathbb{Z}_2$ direction.
-For $G_{MNPQ11}\neq 0$ one finds \cite{Curio:2000dw}
+where $\omega$ is the K\"ahler form on $X$, $F$ and $\mathcal{R}$ are the $E_8\times E_8$ and curvature 2-forms, and $\tr_i$ refers to the trace on the $i$-th boundary, $x^{11}_0=0$ and $x^{11}_1=\pi$.
+Additionally, anomaly cancellation requires $Q_0+Q_1=0$.\footnote{{ One can consider more involved settings with stacks of space-filling M5-branes perpendicular to the $S^1/\mathbb{Z}^2$ and wrapping some holomorphic 2-cycle $C$ of $X$.
+This modifies the warped metric \eqref{eq. warping alpha} and the anomaly cancellation condition on the charges.
+This situation will be studied in more detail in Section \ref{sec.
+M5 bulk}.
+For our purposes of this section, where the Standard Model GUT is realized on one of the $E_8$ boundaries, only the $\frac{2}{3}$ exponent and the sign of $Q_0$ are important to bound the possible radius of the $S^1/\mathbb{Z}_2$ interval, so this more involved computations would only amount to a $\mathcal{O}(1)$ difference to our results. }} Crucially, depending on the value of the instanton number $Q\equiv Q_0$, the CY volume $V_X(x^{11})=V_X(1+QR_0\, x^{11})^2$ increases or decreases along the interval, with $Q=0$ being the case where we have a flat interval and the compact space is simply the product $X\times S^1/\mathbb{Z}_2$.\footnote{Along this paper we will focus on the case where the 4-form flux vanishes in the $S^1/\mathbb{Z}_2$ direction.
+For $G_{M\,N\,P\,11}\neq 0$ one finds \cite{Curio:2000dw}

 with the warp factor $e^{f(y^m)}$ depending only on the CY coordinates and not on $x^{11}$, with $\partial_n e^{\frac{1}{2}f(y^m)}=-\frac{\sqrt{2}}{3}G_{nm}{}^m{}_{11}$.
 This means that the volume of $X$, $V_X=V_0\int_X \dd^6 y\sqrt{h}e^{3f(y^m)}$ does not change along the interval.
 Dimensional reduction of the EH action results in